shizhehe/cartridges/README.md

 > data parallel training.
 If you encounter this error, you can set `distributed_backend="gloo"`
 > while we debug the issue.

 **KV Cache Initialization.** The `kv_cache_initializer` controls how the cartridge's KV cache is initialized before training.
-In [`cartridges/initialization`](./cartridges/initialization), we provide several different options including `KVFromRandomText`, `KVFromRandomVectors`, and `KVCacheFromPretrained`. `KVFromRandomText` is usually the best choice.
+In [`cartridges/initialization`](./cartridges/initialization), we provide several different options including `KVFromText`, `KVFromRandomVectors`, and `KVCacheFromPretrained`. `KVFromText` is usually the best choice.
 The `max_tokens` parameter determines the size of the cartridge ($p$ in the paper).
 Larger values improve performance, but increase memory usage and training time.

 > **Note:** We've also experimented with more sophisticated initialization strategies based off of summarization and other KV cache compression techniques.
 We will eventually add support for these to this codebase.